Senior Fullstack .NET Developer - Strong Back-end - IT-Online

 - Manage, along with the founder and other senior developers, a best in class development team.

-- Take co-ownership of the technological growth and direction at Revix to ensure the long-term success of the business.
+- Take co-ownership of the technological growth and direction to ensure the long-term success of the business.

 - Meet sprint deadlines and build backend product features.